 Businesses are eager to exert control over procurement and spending.
 Traditional procurement is primarily focused on cost reduction, but it faces challenges around data visibility, policy enforcement, and supplier onboarding. eProcurement leverages digital technology to streamline procurement processes, enforces procurement policies, enables integration between buy-side and sell-side platforms, and reduces error-prone and time-consuming manual work.

 Purchasing vs. Procurement

 Purchasing is simply the buying of goods and services as the need arises.
-For example, a sales department manager notices that stationary stocks are getting low so she goes online, Googles for a supplier, and places an order.
-Alternatively, the manager of a pharmaceutical manufacturing production line receives a bulk order for a product, consults internal documents for the required ingredients, and sends an email asking for a quote from a supplier she is familiar with.
+For example, a sales department manager notices that stationary stocks are getting low, so she goes online, Googles for a supplier, and places an order.
+Alternatively, the pharmaceutical manufacturing production line manager receives a bulk order for a product, consults internal documents for the required ingredients, and sends an email asking for a quote from a supplier she is familiar with.

 Throughout most of the history of business, this is how purchasing was done.
 Many smaller companies still do it this way.
 But ad-hoc purchasing without strategy or oversight is expensive, error-prone, and open to abuse.
 The business has no real control of relationships with suppliers or how money is spent.

 Procurement, on the other hand, aims to rationalize and strategize purchasing.
 It is a professional field that consolidates and controls purchasing, enforces policies that reduce spending, accelerates the purchase cycle, and ensures that the business maximizes the operational benefit of its procurement budget.